 Unlike in ride-sharing and taxi-hailing, the right services and pricing for home-sharing in China are still unclear.
 This is the biggest difference between Uber and Airbnb’s situation in China.

 When Uber entered China in late 2014, Kuaidi and Didi already had riders in hundreds of cities (mostly through taxi hailing).
-Didi and Kuaidi had mostly solved the services, features, and “chicken-and-egg” problems (see Part 1 for explanation).
+Didi and Kuaidi had mostly solved the services, features, and “chicken-and-egg” problems.
 Pricing still wasn’t clear as they were using venture capital money to subsidize drivers, build critical mass and kill off competitors.
 By the time Uber entered, it was mostly a question of who was going to get to scale first – and achieve a network effect and economies of scale.
 The services provided were pretty clear.